ParallelMaths/parallel/pages/7-12-maths-jokes.md

 _x_ = <input type="text" solution="4"/>

+^^^ hint id=1
-> 1 across, 3 across & 1 down are all cubes (or one less than a cube) and they
-> are all 2-digit numbers, which means they are between 10 and 99.
-There are not
-> very many cube numbers between 10 and 99, so start by writing them down and
-> then see how they might fit into the grid.
+1 across, 3 across & 1 down are all cubes (or one less than a cube) and they are all 2-digit numbers, which means they are between 10 and 99.
+There are not very many cube numbers between 10 and 99, so start by writing them down and then see how they might fit into the grid.
+^^^

 ---
 The correct answer is _x_ = 4.